CollectQT/contract-work/contract.md

 # Contract for work CollectQT

 The intent of this contract is to describe the parameters and conditions of work to be done.
-It describes your (the Contract) obligations to us, and our (CollectQT's) obligations to you.
+It describes your (the contractor's) obligations to us, and our (CollectQT's) obligations to you.
 Please do read it all!

 ## Completion of Work